 Burger Toppings

-- Hamburger buns.
-I usually buy a brioche-style bun from my local grocery store.
+I usually use a brioche-style bun from my local grocery store.
+Top your burgers with your favorite toppings:

-- The beauty of homemade burger patties is you can top them however you want.
-Try sautéed onion and mushrooms or a slice of melted cheese.
+The beauty of homemade burger patties is that you can top them however you want.

 Step 1: Add the ground beef, salt, black pepper, and garlic powder to a bowl and mix to combine.